 Both on and off campus FSU apartments are quite affordable for students.
 Many communities in the area are student friendly, providing twenty-four house fitness and business centers for all student residents.
 Although on campus residents will have access to FSU's gym and library facilities, it may not be twenty-four hours and may be less exclusive than a private community amenity.
 Further, living on University perimeter's may limit your desire to have pets, where as other communities just outside of the school may offer special accommodations for your pet.
 Another factor to consider is whether you would want to live with a roommate who does not attend the university.
 Many Campus living units require their residents to be enrolled students at the school.

-That being said, there really are great qualities in both options of on and off campus living.
+That being said, there really are great qualities in both options of on and off campus housing.
 The mere preference is up to you.